Vector calculus: Vectors and pseudovectors

 In more advanced treatments, one further distinguishes pseudovector fields and pseudoscalar fields, which are identical to vector fields and scalar fields, except that they change sign under an orientation-reversing map: for example, the curl of a vector field is a pseudovector field, and if one reflects a vector field, the curl points in the opposite direction.
 This distinction is clarified and elaborated in geometric algebra, as described below.

 Vector algebra

-The algebraic (non-differential) operations in vector calculus are referred to as vector algebra, being defined for a vector space and then globally applied to a vector field.
+The algebraic (non-differential) operations in vector calculus are referred to as vector algebra, being defined for a vector space and then applied pointwise to a vector field.
 The basic algebraic operations consist of:

 Also commonly used are the two triple products:

 Operators and theorems

 Differential operators

 Vector calculus studies various differential operators defined on scalar or vector fields, which are typically expressed in terms of the del operator ($\nabla$), also known as "nabla".
 The three basic vector operators are:

 Also commonly used are the two Laplace operators:

 A quantity called the Jacobian matrix is useful for studying functions when both the domain and range of the function are multivariable, such as a change of variables during integration.